Aslam97/bitenow-api/README.md

 -   `include` (string) - Optional.
 Additional information to return.
 Separate multiple values with commas (e.g. "cuisines,reviews,reviews.author,openingHours").
 -   `paginate` (int) - Optional.
 Number of business results to return.
 By default, it will return 20.
 Maximum is 50.
 -   `page` (int) - Optional.
 Display the page number of the results.
 This will be used to calculate the `offset` value.

+### Run on Local

+The fastest way to run the project is to use **Herd**.
+You can run the project by running the following command:

+1. Download and install Herd from [Herd](https://herd.laravel.com)
+2. Navigate to Herd directory `cd ~/herd`
+3. Clone this repository `git clone`
+4. Run `cd bitenow-api` and run `composer install`
+5. Copy the `.env.example` file to `.env` and update the database credentials
+6. Run `php artisan migrate --seed` to migrate the database and seed the data